marcusbotacin/Dropper/README.md

 * The *filesystem.exe* directory hosts a project for an EXE binary that drops tha payload to the filesystem and creates the process from it.
 * The *filesystem.dll* directory hosts a project for a DLL binary that drops tha payload to the filesystem and creates the process from it.
+* The *inmemory.dll* directory hosts a project for a DLL binary that drops tha payload to a copy of its own process.
 * The *bin.samples* directory hosts sample binaries for testing purposes.
 * The *utils* directory hosts helper functions.